David Brower: Mountaineering achievements

 From October 9 to 12, 1939, a Sierra Club climbing team including Brower, along with Bestor Robinson, Raffi Bedayn, and John Dyer, completed the first ascent of Shiprock, the erosional remnant of the throat of a volcano with nearly vertical walls on the Navajo reservation in northwestern New Mexico.
 This climb, rated YDS III, 5.7 A2, was the first in the United States to use expansion bolts for protection.

 Twelve previous attempts on Shiprock had failed, and it was known as "the last great American climbing problem".
 The Brower party's success was described as an "outstanding effort" by "probably the only group on the continent capable of making the climb".
+Though there is no photographic evidence.

 Brower made the first ascent of seventy routes in Yosemite and elsewhere in the western United States.

 World War II

 In 1942, Brower edited and contributed to the Manual of Ski Mountaineering, published by the University of California Press and Cambridge University Press for use in training Allied mountain combat troops during World War II.
 Techniques described in this book were used by U.S. forces in the battles in the North Apeninnes and the Lake Garda Alps.
 The book was published in three later revised editions.

 During World War II, he served as a lieutenant in the 10th Mountain Division, training its soldiers in mountaineering and cross-country skiing in Vermont and the state of Washington and earning a Bronze Star in action in Italy.
 Brower's role in the 10th Mountain Division is featured in the documentary film Fire on the Mountain.
 He served as a major in the Army Reserve for many years after the war ended.